nhejazi/ser2021_mediation_workshop/02-effects-def.md

 ### Is this the estimand I want?

 - Makes sense to intervene on $A$ but not directly on $M$.
-- Want to understand a natural mechanism underlying an association/ total effect.
+- Want to understand a natural mechanism underlying an association / total effect.
 J. Pearl calls this _descriptive_.
 - NDE + NIE = total effect (ATE).
 - Okay with the assumptions.